Natural Materials Association board

 Professor Bruce Wood is Professor of Design Innovation and Director of the Centre for Creative Industries at Glasgow Caledonian University (GCU).
 He is a qualified Designer with 17 years experience in industry on a national and international scale.
 Founder of the CCI at GCU in 2002, he has created Masters programmes in Product Design and Development, Digital Media and more recently, Design Practice and Management.
 He has supervised numerous Knowledge Transfer Partnership (KTP) projects and his present research activities include economic development through the use of creative industries as a driver for new products and services.
 This has also developed a strong interest in Enterprise Education.
 Prior to joining GCU he directed a number of large-scale design-led economic development projects working with regional development agencies and government departments.
 In 2009 He completed his PhD entitled “Design as an Economic Development Enabler”, this work is based on four design intervention programmes across the UK and one location in Brazil.
 Throughout this time Bruce directed and managed over 200 new products, which established over 50 new companies and won over 30 international design awards.
 In his career Bruce has delivered several talks, internationally, on the need for designers not only to develop their core skills but also engage and embrace the need for sustainability and effective application of materials and technologies.
 In addition to this Bruce has established his own companies and has four patents fully registered.

 Dr Parvez Alam is currently a Senior Lecturer in Materials Modelling and Design at The University of Edinburgh in the UK.
-He is a Fellow of the Institute of Materials, Minerals and Mining (UK), a Chartered Engineer with the Institution for Mechanical Engineers (UK), an Adjunct Professor of Composite Materials and Biostructures (Finland), and a Visiting Professor of Biomimetics (Indonesia).
+He is a Fellow of the Institute of Materials, Minerals and Mining (UK), a Fellow of the Royal Society of Biology (UK), a Chartered Engineer with the Institution for Mechanical Engineers (UK), an Adjunct Professor of Composite Materials and Biostructures (Finland), and a Visiting Professor of Biomimetics (Indonesia).
 He has also previously held a Senior Marie Curie Fellowship where he worked on developing materials for use in renewable energy technologies.
 His research efforts are primarily focused on; composite materials, materials mechanics, comparative biomechanics, biomimetic design and engineering structures.
 Website: https://www.eng.ed.ac.uk/about/people/dr-parvez-alam

 Dr Sophie Parsons is a researcher at the University of Bath, specialising in systems analysis of integrated biorefineries.
 Her research interests include microbial biotechnology for the production of biochemicals and biomaterials.
 Previously, she has worked across a range of new and emerging materials systems including carbon nanotubes (CNTs), graphene and energy materials.
 Sophie is a Member of the Institute for Materials, Minerals and Mining (IMMM), holding Chartered Engineer (CEng) and Chartered Environmentalist (CEnv) status.
 She is also secretary of the Sustainable Development Group (SDG) within the Institute.